looCstnA/Adventure-Game/readme.md

 python3 game.py
 ```

-You can move to the `Chatterbot` branch of this repo.
+You can move to the `FuzzyMatching` branch of this repo.

 # Un Jeu pour la Planète - Des chatbots en Python